-- For at least 60 days if you have committed two serious traffic violations within a three-year period involving a CMV. - For at least 120 days for three or more serious traffic violations within a three-year period involving a CMV.
+For not less than 60 days if convicted of two serious traffic violations within a three-year period.

+For not less than 120 days if convicted of a third or subsequent serious traffic violation.

 1.2.4 - Violation of Out-of-Service Orders